Common Vision, Common Goals, Common Knowledge

 Process of Grant Submissions

-The grant application process will consist of 3 review rounds, the first being initial approval of the concept and team, the second being an open RFC with the community and the third round being a final submission with full project details and an Q&A session with the review council.
+The grant application process will consist of 3 rounds, the first being a Grant Proposal Abstract posted to Nervos Talk Forum for initial approval of the concept and team, the second being an Technical Specification posted into the same thread and the third round being a final Q&A Discussion with the review council with the summary and result published into the thread.

 The program will initially open for grants for infrastructure building projects.
 A “wish list” complied by the core dev team and review council will document the areas of high value we would like to see grant applications for.
 The Program will continue to be expanded in scope throughout the year and beyond, including: